 Inherent within the MTFF is a significant degree of uncertainty.
 Scottish Government funding settlements to our funding partners, Moray Council and NHS Grampian are currently on a one year only basis and have a direct impact on the funding to the MIJB.
 The MTFF sets out anticipated cost pressures and future funding projections based on planning assumptions and advice from our funding partners.
 This is an evolving model and it will be essential to refine and update at regular intervals.
-An in-depth review of this framework will be required during 2023/24 following the updated new Strategic Plan and the delegation of Children's Services from 1 April 2023.
+An in-depth review of this framework will be required during 2022/23 as the new Strategic Plan is developed.